NoSQL interview questions and answers

 Q5.
 How does NoSQL database management system budget memory?

 The node which manages the data in the NoSQL database store is the replication node.
 It is also the main consumer of the memory.
 The java heap and the cache size which are used by the replication node are the important factors in terms of performance.
 By default, these two things are calculated by NoSQL in terms of the amount of memory available to the storage node.
 Specification of the available memory for a storage node is recommended.
 The memory will be evenly divided between all the RN’s if the storage node hosts more than one replication node.

 Q6.
 Explain Oracle NoSQL database management system.

-The NoSQL database management system is a distributed key value database.
+The NoSQL database management system is a distributed key-value database.
 It is designed so that it can provide highly reliable and scalable data.
 It can make the data storage available across all the configurable set of systems which functions as storage nodes.
-In this database system, data is stored as key value pairs.
+In this database system, data is stored as key-value pairs.
 This data is written to a particular storage node.
-These databases provide a mechanism for the storage and retrieval of data which is composed in a way other than the tabular method which were used in the relational databases.
+These databases provide a mechanism for the storage and retrieval of data which is composed in a way other than the tabular method which was used in the relational databases.

 Q7.
 What are the pros and cons of a graph database under NoSQL databases?

 Following are the pros and cons of a graph database which is a type of NoSQL databases: –